Stephan Hartmann: Biography

-Hartmann received his PhD from Justus Liebig University in Giessen, Germany in 1995.
-He started his academic career at the University of Washington and the University of Pittsburgh.
+Hartmann was born in Limburg an der Lahn in Hesse, Germany.
+He studied physics and philosophy at Justus Liebig University in Giessen, Germany and received his bachelor's degree in 1989.
+He received his PhD in philosophy from the same university in 1995.
+He was a visiting scholar at the University of Washington from 1991 to 1992.
+He became a lecturer in philosophy at the University of Konstanz in 1996 and taught there for two years before becoming an assistant professor of philosophy in 1998.
+Hartmann was a fellow at the Center for Philosophy of Science at the University of Pittsburgh from 2000 to 2001.
 Back in Germany in 2002 at the University of Konstanz he headed the research group Philosophy, Probability and Modelling together with Luc Bovens.

 From 2004 to 2006 he led the Centre for Philosophy of Natural and Social Science (CPNSS) at the London School of Economics and Political Science, and became Professor in LSE's Department of Philosophy, Logic and Scientific Method.
 In 2007 he became Professor of Philosophy at the Tilburg University, The Netherlands, where he founded and led the Tilburg Center for Logic and Philosophy of Science (TiLPS).

 In 2012 Hartmann became Professor of Philosophy of Science in the Faculty of Philosophy, Philosophy of Science and the Study of Religion at LMU Munich, where he also is co-director of the Munich Center for Mathematical Philosophy (MCMP).
 Hartmann is President of the European Philosophy of Science Association (2013–17) and President of the European Society for Analytic Philosophy (2014-2017).
 Since 2016, he is a member of the German National Academy of Sciences, Leopoldina, and since 2019, he is a member of the Bavarian Academy of Sciences and Humanities.